-Each student in Nursing and Allied Health Technologies must have a criminal background check done by an approved agency.
-Students may contact the Health Technologies administration staff (Floyd County Campus) at 706-295-6882 or 706-295-6966 or the Nursing and Allied Health Technologies administration staff (Walker County Campus) at 706-764-3851 or 706-764-3520 to obtain a list of approved agencies.
-Once the approved background check has been completed, any questionable results will be reviewed by the clinical affiliates at which the students would be performing their clinical practicum.
-If the clinical affiliates cannot allow a student to participate at their sites due to the results of the criminal background check, the program faculty will make an effort to place the student at another clinical affiliate.
-If the faculty is unable to find a clinical affiliate that will allow the student to participate in clinical practicum at their sites, the student will not be able to enter or complete the Nursing and Allied Health Technologies program.
+Upon being accepted into the occupational curriculum of your program of study each student in Health Technology must have a criminal background check and a drug screen conducted by an approved agency.
+You will be notified by your program faculty of when these actions must be completed.
+Students may contact the Health Technologies Division admin¬istration staff (Floyd County Campus) at 706-295-6882 or 706-295-6966 or the Health Technologies Division administration staff (Walker County Campus) at 706-764-3851 or 706-764-3520 to obtain a list of approved agencies.
+Once the approved background check and drug screen have been completed, any questionable results will be reviewed by the clinical affiliates at which the students would be performing their clinical practicum.
+If the clinical affiliates cannot allow a student to participate at their sites due to the results of the criminal background check and/or drug screen, the program faculty will make an effort to place the GNTC student at another clinical affiliate.
+If the faculty is unable to find a clinical affiliate that will allow the student to participate in clinical practicum at their sites, the student will not be able to enter or complete the Health Technology program.

-Note: Some Nursing and Allied Health Technologies programs have additional requirements, such as volunteer or observation time, additional course completion, additional test scores, or state licensure prerequisites.
+Note: Some Health Technology programs have additional requirements, such as vol¬unteer or observation time, additional course completion, additional test scores, or state licensure prerequisites.
 Please refer to the specific program description for more detailed information.
+Also, some clinical affiliates may require a specific background vendor and/or drug testing in order to attend clinicals at that institution.